Internectio/Locuscraft/README.md

 * **Individuality:** Locuscraft is also like a centralized, organized, and personalized internet homepage for the individual and their internet experience.
 It will keep track of the user's interests, goals, and routines through a user profile.
 It will continuously display updated information based on the user's interests; assist the user in accomplishing his/her goals; and make their routines more efficient and focused.

 Locuscraft builds upon some of the great internet inventions we all know.
-Reddit's subreddits and posts, Wikipedia's wikis, the internet user profile, Amazon's categorization.
+Reddit's subreddits and posts, Wikipedia's wikis, the internet user profile, and categorization.
 By combining all of them together, we can create a unified, innovative, and truly entertaining internet experience that synergizes our common goals with our individual lives and personalities.

 In addition, Locuscraft will allow users to review anything easily.
 This will allow *everyone* to: gauge public opinion, find the truly best products (and therefore improve the quality of products), and find quality sources of information on the internet.
 Locuscraft will also: have guides for learning or building anything, allow collaboration on anything, be incredibly easy to use, and have unlimited individual personalization.